vleugelcomplement/astroconsp/README.md

 ║       ├ Perl scripts to change styles automagically ║       ├ Makefile
 ║       └ vim ┐
-║             ├ abbreaviations and maps for common symbols ║             └ tex.vim ftplugin with vimtex setup
+║             ├ abbreviations and maps for common symbols ║             └ tex.vim ftplugin with vimtex setup
 ╠ ...
 ╠ A number of dirs with courses content